Amorymeltzer/mls/notes.md

 - Or good place to show some sort of scatter graph?
 I'm sure some saber site has a good example
 - Or perhaps one of those radial diagrams?
 With various stats?
 Relates to PCA...
 #### Revamp plan
+- Make front page stats for last 10 or 15 games, move lifetime to subpage a la seasons?
 - Convert to python, R?
 - Change as many elements as possible from px to (r)em
 - Deal with graphs at beginning of season (ugly, pointless)